 Ch E 601: Seminar, offered every fall and spring semester, is a required course for all graduate students in the department.
 Seminar is a once a week, 50 minute course during which guest presenters from academia and industry lecture about their expertise and research in the Ch E field.
-Ch E 601 provides an opportunity for students to hear about current research and practices in the Ch E field and to network with colleagues and experts in Ch E. CEGSO also hosts a meet and greet with the guest presenters during the 30 minutes prior to the seminar course.
+Ch E 601 provides an opportunity for students to hear about current research and practices in the Ch E field and to network with colleagues and experts in Ch E. CEGSO also hosts a meet and greet with the guest presenters that enables students to ask questions on a broader range of topics (e.g., career planning advice, journal editorial duties/suggestions)..